Camunda Business Process Management: Digitize your real-life business problems

 BPMN provides a standard notation for graphically representing business processes, which allows different stakeholders to understand and discuss a process in a common language.
 BPMN diagrams can be used to model a wide range of processes, from simple to complex, and can be easily understood by both business and technical stakeholders.

-A simple flow in BPMN (Business Process Model and Notation), which is a standard for modeling business processes can be represented like this:
+A simple flow in BPMN (Business Process Model and Notation), which is a standard for modelling business processes can be represented like this:

 This flow can be used to represent a simple process such as a customer order, where the start event is the customer placing an order, the first task is the process of evaluating the complexity of the order and finally, given the result of this evaluation, the process will be rejected or approved.